elaisasearch/elaisa.org/README.md

 1. Start UI and DB
 2. Navigate to the `service-crawler`
 3. Start the crawler with `scrapy crawl <spider>`
-4. Index the crawled documents
-    1. Navigate to the `service-index`
-    2. Run `python indexer.py`

 Now the database is ready for production.
+You can run the `service-crawler` permament since it automatically inserts the crawled and indexed documents to the database. **But the crawler needs a lot of computer power as it does several tasks parallel (NLP, crawling, indexing).**

 ***Warning***
 *If you want to use your own builds, then you have to change the `docker-compose.yml` file and insert your `service-ui` container for the `ui` service!!*